By Katie Wilson

 These days it is famed for its hippy markets, which take place throughout the week, so even if you’re only there a few days you should catch one.

 A visit to Bar Anita, or as locals know it Can n’Anneta, is a must.
-One of the most legendary hangouts on the island, it is just as traditional today as when it opened back in 1942 and is well worth a visit.
+One of the most legendary hangouts on the island, it is just as traditional today as when it opened back in 1942.
 It even has wooden mailboxes inside where locals still collect their post.

 It’s also the perfect spot for a day trip to the neighbouring island of Formentera, popular with the A-list set (Kate Moss is a regular and Bob Dylan used to live in a lighthouse there).
 Boats leave several times a day between May and October and take around an hour.